Super Hero Time

-Super Hero Time (スーパーヒーロータイム, Sūpā Hīrō Taimu) is a programming block on the Japanese television network TV Asahi featuring new episodes of tokusatsu television series from Super Sentai and Kamen Rider.
-Both series have decades of history and have been intertwined in the public imagination for some time, not least of all because the driving creative force behind both was manga artist Shotaro Ishinomori and both were produced by the same production company, Toei Company; however, they did not air together until 2000 with Kamen Rider Kuuga and Kyuukyuu Sentai GoGoFive (which was quickly replaced by Mirai Sentai Timeranger 2 weeks later), though at the time they were not acknowledged together.
+Super Hero Time (スーパーヒーロータイム, Sūpā Hīrō Taimu) is a programming block on the Japanese television network TV Asahi featuring new episodes of tokusatsu television series from Toei Company.
+From 2003 to 2026, the block aired episodes from Super Sentai and Kamen Rider by Shotaro Ishinomori.
+Both were produced by Toei; however, they did not air together until 2000 with Kyuukyuu Sentai GoGoFive (which was quickly replaced by Mirai Sentai Timeranger two weeks later), though at the time they were not acknowledged together.

+In November 2025, it was announced that the Super Sentai series would go on hiatus and lend its initial timeslot in the block to another new IP from Toei called Project R.E.D., incorporating elements from Super Sentai and the Metal Hero series, among other shows from Toei.

 Super Hero Time airs every Sunday morning, from 9:00 to 10:00 JST.
 The block is shown all over Japan via the All-Nippon News Network.
 Though, in other prefectures, one or both shows can be seen on other stations which are not affiliated with ANN.